 Even the previously more resilient MEXICAN PESO has seen USD/MXN surge through 19.50-.60 on its way to testing the interim 19.95 area prior to slipping back temporarily.
 Yet it recently exceeded that once again along with a temporary surge above the 20.25 resistance prior to dropping back below it at the end of last week.
 Yet here as well we had noted that PESO weakness might continue on the COVID-19 North American impact, with next resistances not until 20.50 and 20.65 that were sharply overrun on Monday.

-That also saw it surge above the 20.96 June 2018 high (also congestion) on the way to a retest of the 22.03 January 2017 all-time high prior to setting back around the 20.96 area earlier this week.
-Yet the return of the economic stresses and weak Crude Oil prices have seen it surge to a new 22.95 all-time high prior to setting back toward the 22.00 area.
+That also saw it surge above the 20.96 June 2018 high (also congestion) on the way to a retest of the 22.03 January 2017 all-time high prior to setting back around the 20.96 area earlier last week.
+Yet the return of the economic stresses and weak Crude Oil prices have seen it surge to a new 22.95 all-time high prior to setting back toward the 22.00 area last week.
+Yet at present the renewed economic concerns and Crude Oil weakness leaves it trading up into 22.60 area after setting a new 23.06 all-time high earlier today.
+Of note, this also exceeds previous repeated weekly Oscillator resistance (MA-41 plus 2.30) that should have kicked in around 21.60 last week... time to reassess that once the current surge is over.

 Of note, the TURKISH LIRA had been relatively steady through all of the EMERGING CURRENCY turmoil elsewhere.
-Yet it has been under pressure since USD/TRY held key 5.50-5,45 support and pushed back above 5.65-.60 range along with last July's 5.7871 high from after the central bank governor dismissal.
+Yet it has been under pressure since USD/TRY held key 5.50-5.45 support and pushed back above 5.65-.60 range along with last July's 5.7871 high from after the central bank governor dismissal.
 Key resistance at 5.90-5.93 was also exceeded again in January.

 USD/TRY has now even strengthened above the 6.00 area that seemed to point to a retest of interim 6.15 area that was also exceeded on the way to a test of the May 2019 crisis 6.25 area 17-month trading high.
-Yet compared to the weakness of other EMERGING CURRENCIES this leaves the LIRA a bastion of stability... at least for now.
-Yet now above the 6.25 area leaves the door open to a test of the higher September 2018 6.45-6.55 congestion, or even possibly the extended higher levels seen during the 2018 LIRA crisis.
+Compared to the weakness of other EMERGING CURRENCIES this previously left the LIRA a bastion of stability.
+Yet now above the 6.25 area leaves the door open to a test of the higher September 2018 6.45-6.55 congestion it is already nearing, or even possibly the extended higher 6.72 and 6.83 levels or even the 7.10 area all-time high seen during the 2018 LIRA crisis.